Planning Our Fall Road Trip To Western Canada

-We planned two AirBnb longer stays that provided us with space and cooking facilities to enjoy time with our two kids.
+We planned two AirBnb longer stays in Sechelt on the Sunshine Coast in BC that provided us with space and cooking facilities to enjoy time with our two kids.
 If restaurant shutdowns happened during our long stay in BC on this trip, we may even consider cancelling hotel bookings for new AibBnb reservations.
 It was nice to know we had some options if travel restrictions increased during our trip.

 On our road trip to Western Canada, our accommodation bookings were all over the board and offered a great variety.